WWF-Australia & Kimberley Land Council

 The Kimberley Coast, located in the northernmost section of Western Australia, is roughly twice the size of England

-Lead sponsors AAT Kings, Inspiring Journeys and TreadRight, in cooperation with World Wildlife Fund (WWF) Australia and the Kimberley Land Council, worked to develop community-based tourism initiatives in Australia’s Kimberley Coast.
+AAT Kings and TreadRight, in cooperation with World Wildlife Fund (WWF) Australia and the Kimberley Land Council, worked to develop community-based tourism initiatives in Australia’s Kimberley Coast.

-The aim was to develop indigenous owned and managed businesses in the Kimberley region while ensuring protection of the environment, seeking to foster Indigenous participation in Kimberley tourism and thereby contribute to long-term goals for sustainable tourism that respects the cultural and natural assets of the region.
+The aim was to develop Indigenous owned and managed businesses in the Kimberley region while ensuring protection of the environment, seeking to foster Indigenous participation in Kimberley tourism and contribute to long-term goals for sustainable tourism that respects the cultural and natural assets of the region.